-What happens when a world class jazz singer returns to her Appalachian folk roots, and meets up with a veteran blues/rock guitarist who is also a gifted singer-songwriter?
+What happens when a world class jazz singer returns to her Appalachian folk roots then meets up with a veteran blues/rock guitarist, who is also a gifted singer-songwriter?
 L.A. based Diane Hubka & The Sun Canyon Band brings new life to a wide variety of celebrated genres, from Texas swing to delta blues, from lilting ballads to heartland country rock.
 With Diane’s honey-toned vocals and rhythm guitar, Rick Mayock’s expressive guitar work, melodic vocals, and genre-defying originals and a dynamic rhythm section, the band interprets traditional songs as if they were written today, taking the listener along for a joyful ride!

 DIANE HUBKA - vocals, guitar

 Until recent years Hubka was known across the country as a jazz artist.
 She lived in New York City for two decades and became a vital member of its jazz community.
 After recording three albums in the Big Apple, one with saxophonist Lee Konitz, she moved to Los Angeles in 2005, where she recorded three more albums, and toured Japan multiple times.
 But Hubka’s earlier influences came from growing up in the Appalachian mountains of Western Maryland, a child of the ‘60s folk revival.
 With a mother who sang in a folk group, she was a big fan of Peter, Paul & Mary, Joni Mitchell and Neil Young.
 In early 2017, upset by the outcome of the U.S. Presidential election, she turned away from a lifetime of jazz and went in a new direction.
 “I wanted to sing protest songs - and pro-union songs!” she laughs.
 “I suddenly felt a calling to get back to my acoustic and folk roots.”
 No matter the genre, “she wraps her clear-as-mountain-stream sound around the songs with consistently winning results.”
 (JAZZTIMES)